Trinity River Alligator Gar Fishing | Garzilla Guide Service

 Can I keep an alligator gar?

 Texas law allows one alligator gar per day per angler caught with rod and reel.
-We are catch-and-release by preference — these fish are slow-growing and live 50+ years — but we accommodate trophy retention requests within state regulations.
+We're catch-and-release by preference, since these fish are slow-growing and live 50+ years, but we accommodate trophy retention requests within state regulations.

 Are alligator gar dangerous?

 No. Alligator gar are not dangerous to people.
-They have impressive teeth and serious size, but they are slow-moving ambush predators that target fish, birds, and small mammals — not anglers.
+They have impressive teeth and serious size, but they're slow-moving ambush predators that target fish, birds, and small mammals — not anglers.
 Our guides handle every fish boatside and teach proper technique on your trip.

 Do you fish the Trinity year-round?